-40 John W. Santrock, Educational Psychology, 2nd ed., (New York: McGraw-Hill, 2004) p 74.
+&lt;sup>44John W. Santrock, Educational Psychology, 2nd ed., (New York: McGraw-Hill, 2004) p 74.

-Authoritative parents are emotionally open and responsive to their children while maintaining control of their own emotions.
-They teach their teenagers the consequences of their actions and do not shield their teenagers from those consequences.
-Authoritative parents don't lecture; instead, they nurture a two-way dialogue with their teens.
-When such dialogue takes place it is important that it is about everyday matters, and doesn't just happen when problems arise.
-It is characterised by listening to teenagers' opinions about issues, understanding their point of view (without necessarily agreeing), and helping them explore various ways to understand different views people may have.
-This helps their children feel that they are listened to and understood, and that their views matter.
 Authoritative parents use these conversations to strengthen bonds with their teens and their teens' sense of belonging within the home.
 Since it is important that the peer influence does not become stronger than that of the home, such dialogue can only help to shift the balance in the parents' favour.
-To quote one parent "listen to your child - if you don't, someone else will."41
+To quote one parent "listen to your child - if you don't, someone else will."

 In conclusion, studies have linked greater parental control and monitoring with lower drug use among teens.
 In contrast, low parental involvement was linked to higher drug use.
 Teens whose parents set limits such as where adolescents went after school, and what they were exposed to on T.V./internet, were more likely to not to use drugs.
-In a study of 400 adolescents, parent involvement and adolescents' positive regard for their parents were related to less smoking and less drinking among teenagers.42
+In a study of 400 adolescents, parent involvement and adolescents' positive regard for their parents were related to less smoking and less drinking among teenagers.